-Nutritional Facts of a Large Banana
+Nutritional and Calorie Facts of a Large Banana

 At 121 calories, one large banana is a mere 6 percent of a 2,000-calorie diet, but it also provides 3.5 grams of dietary fiber, which can help you achieve your weight-loss goals by keeping you feeling full longer.
 If you’re still concerned about calories, choose a smaller banana with about 90 calories and 3.5 grams of fiber.
 ChooseMyPlate.gov recommends 2 cups of fruits per day for women ages 19-30 and men ages 19-50 (after the age of 30, women should reduce fruit servings to 1.5 cups.).
 Sliced up, one large banana is equal to one cup (i.e. one serving).

-Nutritional Facts of a Medium Banana
+Nutritional and Calorie Facts of a Medium Banana

 At 105 calories, a medium banana has 0 cholesterol and just .4 grams of fat.
 It contains 27 grams of carbohydrates, which is about 9 percent of the daily recommendation, and 14 grams of sugar, so if you are on a low-carb diet, there are other fruits like raspberries and watermelon that have lower amounts of sugar that you may want to opt for instead.

-Nutritional Facts of a Small Banana
+Nutritional and Calorie Facts of a Small Banana

 Additionally, it contains 362 milligrams of potassium which helps maintain the fluid balance in your body.
-A small banana is equal to a half cup (or a half serving) of fruit, and it will give you 20 µg of folate and 65 IU of Vitamin A.
+A small banana is equal to a half cup (or a half serving) of fruit, and it will give you approximately 20 mcg of folate and 65 IU of Vitamin A.

-Other Benefits of Bananas
+Other Health Benefits of Bananas

 According to the American Heart Association, a high-potassium diet helps control blood pressure, especially when combined with a reduced sodium intake, because it reduces sodium's effect on the body.
-A large banana also provides almost 0.5 milligram of vitamin B6, or 38 percent of an adult’s daily requirement.
+A large banana also provides almost 0.5 milligrams of vitamin B6, or 38 percent of an adult’s daily requirement.